kevinhendricks/Access-Aide/README.md

 2. The schema:accessibilityHazard set to none indicates you are using only **static** images with no Video and no animated gifs.
 You need to verify that or manually update that metadata in the opf.

-3. svg image tags images are ignored as the "alt" attribute is not allowed on those tags.
-The proper way to handle svg: image tags is to provide the proper title and desc elements immediately after the svg start tag that contains the image element.
+3. svg:image tags are ignored as the "alt" attribute is not allowed on those tags.
+The proper way to handle svg:image tags is to provide the proper title and desc elements immediately after the svg start tag that contains the image element.

 Access-Aide Plugin icon
 This plugin includes a plugin icon that is in the public domain and provided by the The Accessible Icon Project that can be found at: https://accessibleicon.org for the express purpose for promoting accessibility.